rinazbelhaj/EVA/Project 4/readme.md

     The number of parameters and the size of the network will increase exponentially with increase in number of kernels.
 Hence for use cases where real time inferencing is required, we need to reduce the number of kernels so that frames per second on inferencing will be higher.

 ## 7. SoftMax Function:
 The final layer of the network maps the features to the output label.
 So we need to convert this output into a probabilty like function which predicts the label for a given input.
-This is acheived through softmax function.
+This is achieved through softmax function.

-## 1x1 Convolutions,
+## 8. Model Optimizer:

-## Image Normalization,
+Model optimizer decides the variation of gradient descent algorithm to be used in the training process.
+Depending on the optimizer used, the model can give different results

-## Batch Size, and effects of batch size
+## 9. Batch Size:

-## Adam vs SGD
+Deciding on the batch size is very critical to achieve good results from our model.
+Batch size defines the number of training samples the algorithm sees at a time before updating the weights.
+Larger batch size will result in faster training but it also leads to poor generalization error.
+On the flip side, smaller batch size will take longer to train but the model will perform better on test data.
+The reason for better generalization is vaguely attributed to the existence to noise in small batch size training.
+Because neural network systems are extremely prone to overfitting, the idea is that seeing many small batch size, each batch being a noisy representation of the entire dataset, will cause a sort of “tug-and-pull” dynamic.
+This “tug-and-pull” dynamic prevents the neural network from overfitting on the training set and hence results in better performance on the test set.
+The minimum batch size should be always more than the number of distinct output labels.
+Batch size should always be in the power of 2 to fully utilize the hardware infrastructure.

-## 6. Concept of Transition Layers :
+## 10. Learning Rate:

-## 7. Position of Transition Layer :
+## 11. Number of Epochs:

-## Learning Rate,
+## 12. Validation Checks:

-## When to add validation checks
+How do we know our network is not going well, comparatively, very early

-## Number of Epochs and when to increase them,
+## 13. 1x1 Convolutions:

-## How do we know our network is not going well, comparatively, very early
+## 14. Image Normalization:

-## When do we introduce DropOut, or when do we know we have some overfitting
+## 15. DropOut:

-## DropOut
+## 16. Batch Normalization:

-## 9. Batch Normalization,
+The distance of Batch Normalization from Prediction,

-## The distance of Batch Normalization from Prediction,
+## 17. LR Schedule:

-## LR schedule and concept behind it
+and concept behind it